kyzym/ws-chat/readme.md

 The client side of the application is developed using React and TypeScript and utilizes Vite for effective bundling. @mui/material has been chosen for UI components and user interactions.
 To dive into the client-side code, navigate to the `client-ts` folder.  📁

-On the server side, we've built a Node.js foundation, enhanced with Express.
+On the server side, i've built a Node.js foundation, enhanced with Express.
 For the exchange of messages, we rely on Socket.io.
 MongoDB serves as our trusty database 🗄️, with Mongoose acting as a liaison for database interactions.
 You can find the server-side code in the `server` folder.

 Live Version 🌐
 Experience our chat application in action at <https://the-chat-front.onrender.com>